Azure-Samples/active-directory-xamarin-android/README.md

 `zip -r AdalWithResource.zip bin/classes.jar bin/AndroidManifest.xml res`

+You will need to bind to **classes.jar** in your Xamarin Studio Java Binding project as discissed in [Binding Java Libraries](http://docs.xamarin.com/guides/android/advanced_topics/java_integration_overview/binding_a_java_library_(.jar)/).
+The easiest way to do this is to grab the latest ADAL for Java and compile the source.

+You can get the latest ADAL for Java library here: https://github.com/MSOpenTech/azure-activedirectory-library-for-android

 Add the dependency jar files to binding project as well if it has changed and keep them as an embebded referenced jar.